maquino96/nyc04-seng-ft-011121/02-Classes-Instances-Attributes/Readme.md

 ## Add behavior to the dog instance
 Our dog can already bark, now let's make it spin.
  <img src="dog-rb-3.png" height="300px" width="auto" style="display:inline"  alt="an ikea-like manual">

+## Homework

+Building on the previous housemate homework, add some attributes to your housemate, decide which should be reader/accessors; add a comment explaining your decision